BartoszCichecki/LenovoLegionToolkit/README.md

 ![screenshot](assets/screenshot.png)

 ## Disclaimer

 This is a hobby project.
 I want to make it available on more devices, but it will take some time, so please be patient and read through this readme carefully.

 The tool comes with no warranty.
 Use at you own risk.

-## Installation

-Lenovo Legion Toolkit is a single executable app, which means it does not need to be installed.
-It can be downloaded from [Releases](https://github.com/BartoszCichecki/LenovoLegionToolkit/releases) page (look to the right).

-Similarly when there is an update available, you just download the newer exe, and replace the one you have.
-Just make sure that you close Toolkit (and it's not running in tray).

 ## Compatibility